 The School of Nursing offers a post-master’s certificate in Academic Nursing Education (ANE).
 This certificate is built upon the student’s prior graduate course work and will assist those who are interested in pursuing careers as nursing faculty.
 The program is primarily online and takes three semesters to complete.
 Foundations of Academic Nursing Education (NURS 5200) is mandatory to be taken first as a prerequisite for the rest of the program.
 The Teaching Practicum (NURS 5250) is the final course and is required to be taken last.
 Upon successful completion of all five courses, a certificate in Academic Nursing Education will be awarded.

-The program begins in summer so students must submit an application to the Graduate School and to the School of Nursing by April 20th.
 Students admitted to the program will be required to meet the admission standards of both the UTC Graduate School and the School of Nursing.
 Persons wishing to obtain post-master’s certification in academic nursing education must hold a Master of Science in Nursing (MSN) degree.

 - To apply, applicants must apply to the Graduate School online.
 Click the button below and follow the instructions under the “Graduate Students”

 section.
 Please ensure all transcripts and GRE or MAT scores are sent to and received

 by the Graduate School.